 The Riverside County Historical Commission first placed a plaque here in 1969, and it was replaced by this fancy-dancy version in 1989 by the Clampers.

 There is a rear pier at this site, about 50 feet back from the main pier.
-It lines up with Mount Wilson and held part of the reflecting apparatus.
+It lines up with Mount Wilson and was the base for the 40″ return mirror.

 Things look rather different here today versus 1926.
 The trees have regrown such that Mount Wilson is no longer visible.